zxcd/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature_en.md

 ## III.
 Quick Integration
 > ❗ Before quick integration, please install the PaddleX wheel package.
 For details, refer to the [PaddleX Local Installation Tutorial](../../../installation/installation_en.md)

-After installing the whl package, a few lines of code can complete the inference of the face recognition module.
-You can switch models under this module freely, and you can also integrate the model inference of the face recognition module into your project.
-Before running the following code, please download the [example image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/face_classification_001.jpg) to your local machine.
+After installing the whl package, a few lines of code can complete the inference of the face feature module.
+You can switch models under this module freely, and you can also integrate the model inference of the face feature module into your project.
+Before running the following code, please download the [example image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/face_recognition_001.jpg) to your local machine.

 ```python
 from paddlex import create_model